 - 2 tbsp vegetable oil

-- 1 tsp sugar
+- 1 tsp sugar or honey

 - Mix together the carrot, radish and red cabbage in a bowl.